sralls/react-counter-btn/day2.md

 	create a folder 'dist' (short for distribution) this is where our generated code will live. create a folder 'src' (short for source).
 This is where our code will live. create a folder 'src/components.'
-This is where the source code for our components will go create a file for counter.js and counterList.js in components.
-Separate the code and import counter into counter js.
+This is where the source code for our components will go create a file for counter.js and counterList.jsx in components.
+Separate the code and import counter into counter.jsx.
-	In src create an exercise4.js file.
+	In src create an exercise4.jsx file.
 Since counterList is defined externally it won't have much to do.
-	Update .gitignore so that the dist/bundle.js isn't committed In dist create an html file with a div referenced by exercise4.js.
+	Update .gitignore so that the dist/bundle.js isn't committed In dist create an html file with a div referenced by exercise4.jsx.
 It should import the script bundle.js

-2. Install webpack and use it to generate. dist/bundle.js from src/exercise4.js
+2. Install webpack and use it to generate. dist/bundle.js from src/exercise4.jsx

 3. Try using the webpack-dev-server to change the counters so they don't start at zero you shouldn't need to regenerate bundle.js.
 Enable hot reloading.